-The RMT and quantum chaos tools, combined with the efficient numerical methods for large matrix diagonalization like the Arnoldi method (Stewart, 2001), allow to analyze the spectral properties of such large matrices as an entire Twitter network of 41 millions users (Frahm and Shepelyansky, 2012b).
-In 1998 Brin and Page pointed out that "despite the importance of largescale search engines on the web, very little academic research has been done on them" (Brin and Page, 1998).
-We hope that this review provides solid mathematical basis of matrix methods of efficient analysis of directed networks emerging in various sciences.
-The described methods will find broad interdisciplinary applications in mathematics, physics and computer science with the crossfertilization of different research fields.
+The specific tools of RMT and quantum chaos, combined with the efficient numerical methods for large matrix diagonalization like the Arnoldi method (Stewart, 2001), allow to analyze the spectral properties of such large matrices as the entire Twitter network of 41 millions users (Frahm and Shepelyansky, 2012b).
+In 1998 Brin and Page pointed out that "despite the importance of large-scale search engines on the web, very little academic research has been done on them" (Brin and Page, 1998).
+The Google matrix of a directed network, like the Library of Babel of Borges (Borges, 1962), contains all the information about a network.
+The PageRank eigenvector of this matrix finds a broad range of applications being at the mathematical foundations of the Google search engine (Brin and Page, 1998; Langville and Meyer, 2006).
+We show below that the spectrum of this matrix and its other eigenvectors also provide interesting information about network communities and the formation of PageRank vector.
+We hope that this review yields a solid scientific basis of matrix methods for efficient analysis of directed networks emerging in various sciences.
+The described methods will find broad interdisciplinary applications in mathematics, physics and computer science with the cross-fertilization of different research fields.
+Our aim is to combine the analytic tools and numerical analysis of concrete directed networks to gain a better understanding of the properties of these complex systems.

-An interested reader can find a general information about complex networks (see also Sec.
-II) in well established papers, reviews and books (Watts and Strogatz , 1998), (Albert and Barabási , 2002; Caldarelli, 2003; Newman , 2003), (Castellano et al., 2009; Dorogovtsev et al., 2008), (Dorogovtsev, 2010; Fortunato , 2010; Newman, 2010).
-Descriptions of Markov chains and Perron-Frobenius operators are given in (Brin and Page , 1998; Langville and Meyer, 2006) while properties of Random Matrix Theory (RMT) and quantum chaos are described in (Akemann et al., 2011; Guhr et al., 1998; Haake, 2010; Mehta, 2004).
+An interested reader can find a general introduction about complex networks (see also Sec.
+II) in well established papers, reviews and books (Watts and Strogatz, 1998), (Albert and Barabási, 2002; Caldarelli, 2003; Newman, 2003), (Castellano et al., 2009; Dorogovtsev et al., 2008), (Dorogovtsev, 2010; Fortunato, 2010; Newman, 2010).
+Descriptions of Markov chains and Perron-Frobenius operators are given in (Brin and Page, 1998; Brin and Stuck, 2002; Gantmacher, 2000; Langville and Meyer, 2006), while the properties of Random Matrix Theory (RMT) and quantum chaos are described in (Akemann et al., 2011; Guhr et al., 1998; Haake, 2010; Mehta, 2004).

-The data sets of the main part of networks considered here are available at (FETNADINE database, 2014) from Quantware group.
+The data sets for the main part of the networks considered here are available at (FETNADINE database, 2014) from Quantware group.